antimatter-dimensions/notations/README.md

 # Antimatter Dimensions Notations
 All the notations that are included in the current version of Antimatter Dimensions, and the upcoming Reality Update.

-See it in action [here](https://antimatter-dimensions.github.io/notations/).
+See them in action [here](https://antimatter-dimensions.github.io/notations/).

 ## Setup